-- 111. As at 26 October 2016, I have received 230 applications for interim payment on the basis of exceptional need pursuant to sections D1.4 and F1.4 of the SDS. - 112.
-In respect of 227 of these applications, the group member has been assessed as being eligible to receive compensation from the settlement sum and 1 group member has an ELPD claim which is yet to be assessed. - 113.
-To date, I have considered the applications of 196 of the group members who have been assessed as being eligible to receive compensation.
-185 of these group members have been successful in their applications for an interim payment and 11 have been unsuccessful. - 114.
-The remaining 31 group members who have been assessed as eligible to receive compensation have yet to be assessed for eligibility for interim payment.
+- 111. As at 26 October 2016, I have received 53 applications for interim payment on the basis of exceptional need pursuant to sections D1.4 and F1.4 of the SDS. - 112.
+All of these applicants have been assessed as being eligible to receive compensation from the settlement sum. - 113.
+To date, I have considered the applications of 49 of the group members who have been assessed as being eligible to receive compensation.
+48 of these group members have been successful in their applications for an interim payment and 1 has been unsuccessful. - 114.
+The remaining 4 group members who have been assessed as eligible to receive compensation have yet to be assessed for eligibility for interim payment.